MarkoDuksi/PhotoMathEx/README.md

 - maybe process some fun example images-expressions

 ## Left to be desired
 By my criteria - a lot.
 But I should mainly mention one point from the assignment that was left out from this implementation.
 Returning the coordinates of the detected characters extracted from the input image.
-Due to time constraints, this straightforward task of limited learning value surrendered to _"Don't stress too much about fulfilling all the requirements."_ instruction.
+Due to time constraints, this straightforward task of limited learning value gracefully surrendered to _"Don't stress too much about fulfilling all the requirements."_ instruction.

 ## Authors